Ship Wake Detection in SAR Images via Sparse Regularization: Introduction

-In all SAR images, bright areas correspond to high radar cross-section per unit area and dark areas to low cross-section.
+In all SAR images, bright areas correspond to high radar cross-section per unit area and dark areas to low radar cross-section.
 When imaging sea surface, high returns are caused by enhanced surface roughness or large wave steepness, either via specular reflection or Bragg scattering.
-Depending on the wavelength of the SAR itself, sea waves become visible in SAR images due to the Bragg scattering of SAR electromagnetic waves by small scale capillary and gravity-capillary waves that propagate on the surface of larger waves \cite{alpers1979effect}.
+Whereas specular reflections are usually caused by breaking waves, the Bragg scatterers are short gravity waves or capillary waves depending on the wavelength of the SAR sensor itself.
+Sea waves become visible in SAR images due to the Bragg scattering of SAR electromagnetic waves by small scale capillary and gravity-capillary waves that propagate on the surface of larger waves \cite{alpers1979effect}.
 These include swells, coherent Kelvin waves, random sea waves as well as their mixture \cite{reed1990hydrodynamics,reed2002ship}.
-Moving ships in SAR images follow some characteristic patterns which are directly determined by different ship wake formations.
-These different types of wakes are typically considered to fall in one of three categories: turbulent wakes, surface wakes and internal wakes.
-Ship-generated surface waves are commonly described as a composite model \cite{wright1968new}.
-Under this framework, one component of the model includes the short (centimeter scale) waves, which are observed in SAR images through the Bragg scattering mechanism \cite{yin2015extended}, and appear as bright, narrow V wakes.
-The second subcategory includes the (decameter scale) waves forming the classical Kelvin wake system \cite{wright1974microwave}.
-In \cite{zilman2015detectability}, this two-scale composite model has been utilised to simulate intensity disturbed surface sea SAR images with embedded Kelvin wake structures.
-Moreover, Fujimura et al. performed a validation study for simulated ship wakes via computational dynamics in \cite{fujimura2010numerical}.
+SAR images of moving ships exhibit some characteristic patterns which are directly determined by different ship wake formations.
+These are typically considered to fall in one of three categories: (i) turbulent wakes, (ii) surface waves created by ships and (iii) ship-generated internal waves.
+Ship-generated surface waves can in turn be split into two sub-categories \cite{lyden1988synthetic, wright1968new}, the first being the short (centimeter scale) waves, while the second includes the (decameter scale) waves forming the classical Kelvin wake system \cite{wright1974microwave}.
+The former are observed in SAR images through the Bragg scattering mechanism and appear as bright, narrow V-wakes due to the resonant interaction of the transmitted radar waves and ocean surface waves \cite{wright1966backscattering}.
+The two-scale composite model has been employed to simulate SAR images of rough sea surfaces with embedded Kelvin wake structures in \cite{zilman2015detectability}, while Fujimura et al. performed a validation study for simulated ship wakes via computational dynamics in \cite{fujimura2010numerical}.